catenax-ng/tx-traceability-foss/docs/arc42.md

 * Asset controllers to get the asset information
 * Dashboard controller to get dashboard related summed up information
 * Registry controller to fetch assets from the Digital Twin Registry
-* Notification controllers to get notification information and create EDC notification offers
+* Notification controller to get notification information and create EDC notification offers
 * Submodel controller for providing asset data functionality
 * Import controller for importing Trace-X data for data provisioning
 * Contract controller to get information about contract agreements